 analyses required ≥3 studies in a strata and were not performed when there were insufficient numbers of studies.
 All analyses were conducted using R 4.0.2 software with “metafor” and “dosresmeta” package.
 P values < 0.05 were considered as statistically significant.

+Supplementary Table 1 PICO tables: whole grains on glycemic control

+Populations

+Adults of any sex without diseases other than metabolic disease (type 2 diabetes, pre-diabetes, metabolic syndrome (MetS), or at risk of metabolic syndrome).

+Subgroup analyses in RCTs where data are available: